 Showing 1-10 of 49 Results

-Director, Spectrum, Senior Associate Dean, Research, The Joseph D. Grant Professor in the School of Medicine and Professor of Microbiology and Immunology
+The Mary Hewitt Loveless, M.D.
+Professor in the School of Medicine and Professor of Pathology and of Microbiology and Immunology

 Sanjiv Sam Gambhir, MD, PhD

 Virginia and D.K.
-Ludwig Professor for Clinical Investigation in Cancer Research and Professor, by courtesy, of Bioengineering and of Materials Science and Engineering
+Ludwig Professor for Clinical Investigation in Cancer Research and Professor, by courtesy, of Materials Science and Engineering

 Current Research and Scholarly InterestsMy laboratory focuses on merging advances in molecular biology with those in biomedical imaging to advance the field of molecular imaging.
 Imaging for the purpose of better understanding cancer biology and applications in gene and cell therapy, as well as immunotherapy are all being studied.
 A key long-term focus is the earlier detection of cancer by combining in vitro diagnostics and molecular imaging.

-Professor of Radiology (General Radiology) and, by courtesy, of Psychology and of Electrical Engineering
+Assistant Professor of Applied Physics and, by courtesy, of Neurobiology, of Electrical Engineering and of Computer Science

 Younger Family Professor and Professor of Structural Biology

 Current Research and Scholarly InterestsStructural and functional studies of transmembrane receptor interactions with their ligands in systems relevant to human health and disease - primarily in immunity, infection, and neurobiology.
 We study these problems using protein engineering, structural, biochemical, and combinatorial biology approaches.

 Current Research and Scholarly InterestsHow does neural activity in the human cortex create our sense of visual perception?
 We use a combination of functional magnetic resonance imaging, computational modeling and analysis, and psychophysical measurements to link human perception to cortical brain activity.